 Nebraska courts have identified a number of factors that judges must consider when ruling on relocation matters.
 They must determine the legitimacy of the parent’s reason for requesting the relocation, and they must determine that the relocation is in your child(ren)’s best interests.
 Judges will closely examine the parent’s motivations and necessity for relocation.
 The entire process can take a heavy toll on parents and children.
 The ability to relocate with custody of a child has become increasingly difficult in recent years.

 Call us at The Law Offices of James A. Adams, P.C., L.L.O. today to schedule a meeting.
-We are available at 402-390-0123 or toll free at 800-561-9043.
+We are available toll free at 800-561-9043.
 You may also contact us online to schedule an appointment to meet with attorney James Adams — a decisive and influential Omaha relocation attorney.

 Aggressive Representation When You Need it Most